-In mid-March (for Spring Convocation) and late August (for Fall Convocation), an information package is mailed to each graduand by the Registrar's Office and Student Services (ROSS).
-Graduands can also access this information and confirm their attendance on the Bridge (www.uleth.ca/bridge).
+In mid-March (for Spring Convocation) and late August (for Fall Convocation), an invitation postcard is mailed to each graduand by the Registrar's Office and Student Services (ROSS).
+Graduands can also access this information online at www.uleth.ca/convocation.